serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 For those texts that must not be truncated, `.minimumScaleFactor(0.1)` can be used, so the font size scales accordingly to the factor if it doesn't fit in the available space.

-But dynamic sizes don't apply exclusively to texts, images and other views can become bigger too, according to the user settings:
+But dynamic sizes don't apply exclusively to texts, images, and other views can become bigger too, according to the user settings:

 - By giving them a fixed size, they won't grow nor shrink.
 - By using a minimum size and no maximum, for example, views can grow indefinitely and shrink down to a limit, just use the view modifier `.frame(minWidth: 44, minHeight: 44)`.